-Autumn has definitely arrived, and the leaves are slowly beginning to change from the luscious shades of green, to a combination of fiery reds, oranges and yellows.
+Autumn has definitely arrived despite the mild weather, and the leaves are rapidly changing from the luscious shades of green, to a combination of fiery reds, oranges and yellows.

 Autumn leaves start out beautiful, but eventually they fall and become a bit of a mess on the lawn.
 Leaf clearing-up is not a chore most gardeners look forward to.
 Just as you gather them together in a nice big pile, the wind whips up and scatters them once again!
 Some gardeners wonder if it is even necessary to rake leaves.
 Won’t the leaves just compost naturally on the lawn?

 Yes they will.
 If you only have a few leaves, you may be better off letting them blow off into the bushes, turning into mulch and fertiliser.
 Or you might want to run the lawn mower over them and let them feed the lawn.
 But if you have substantial leaves, so many that you can’t see the lawn underneath, the leaves will smother and kill the grass long before they turn into fertiliser.

 If that is the case, one way or another, you are going to have to collect the leaves from your lawn and there really aren’t that many options.
 Always try to clean up leaves on a dry day.
 Leaves are more easily picked up when they are crispy rather than soggy.

 Leaf Raking Options: